 The Pennsylvania OLTL administers the OLTL waivers.
 LVCIL currently serves consumer in the Attendant Care, Act 150 and Independence waivers.
-These waivers exist primarily to allow persons with physical disabilities to have the home and community-based services required to live independently in the community.
+These waivers exist primarily to allow persons with physical disabilities to have the home and community based services required to live independently in the community.
 Attendant Care service is the most common reason for an OLTL waiver.
 LVCIL's supports coordinators provide monitoring of services, problem resolution, and annual or as needed assessments to assure continuity of service.
+With the advent of Managed Care Organizations taking control of most of the OLTL Waivers, LVCIL had an expected and unavoidable reduction in OLTL consumers.

-LVCIL has developed AccessCheck which provides fee-for-service consulting and site surveys.
-A multi-year grant with the PA Developmental Disabilities Council also allows LVCIL to promote fitness and Health systems advocacy and inclusive events and facilities in several northern counties in PA.
-A related program through Temple's Tech Owl initiative is now allowing LVCIL to operate an assistive technology program, with a focus of getting loaned or reused equipment to consumers in a seven-county region.
+LVCIL has developed AccessCheck which provides fee-for-service consulting, education and site surveys.
+A related program through Temple's Tech Owl initiative allows LVCIL to operate an assistive technology program, with a focus of getting loaned or reused equipment to consumers in a seven-county region.
 Additionally, LVCIL serves as a Funding Assistance Center for the PA Assistive Technology Foundation and refers consumers to the foundation for loan opportunities.

-Because of the depth of Transition & Employment Services LVCIL has developed for youth, the agency is being called upon by state and national groups, as well as individual agencies, to provide consultation and training.
+Because of the depth of Transition & Employment Services LVCII has developed for youth, the agency is being called upon by state and national groups, as well as individual agencies, to provide consultation and training.

 Lastly, LVCIL has continued to increase its virtual presence.
-The LVCIL website, www.lvcil.org, receives ongoing numerous improvements to complement its growing programming.
+The LVCIL website, www.lvcil.org, receives ongoing updates to complement its thriving programming.
 LVCIL is also active on social media as a resource for disseminating information.